assemblee-virtuelle/semapps/website/docs/others/ACL.md

 But the root container has to be accessed as follow : `"@base": "http://server.com/_acl/"` or `@prefix : <http://server.com/_acl/#>.`

-* call `addRights` as an moleculer action in middleware.
+* call `addRights` as a moleculer action in middleware.
 In this case, use the parameter `additionalRights` with a format as below :
 ```
 {
   anon: {